July 23, 2016

 - 1 ½ cups baked sweet potato pulp

-- 2 cups cooked white beans (or one can)
+- 2 cups cooked white beans or chickpeas (or one can)

 - 3 tablespoons tahini